We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 You can also call 911 in the case of a mental health emergency.

 I was diagnosed with psychosis several years ago, during an episode in which I took myself to the emergency room.
 My symptoms were a sensory hallucination (smell), confusion, paranoia, fear, and disconnection from reality.
-I stopped sleeping for weeks on end and was in a difficult situation, both of which I believe largely contributed to the episode.
+I stopped sleeping for weeks on end and was in a very stressful work situation, both of which I believe largely contributed to the episode.

 I currently take Zoloft (an antidepressant) and Abilify (an antipsychotic).
-Earlier in my life, I was diagnosed with generalized anxiety disorder (GAD) and major depressive disorder (also called clinical depression).
+Earlier in my life, I was diagnosed with major depressive disorder (also called clinical depression) and post-traumatic stress disorder.
 I have managed those conditions over the years with therapy, medication, exercise, creative activities, and communicating with my support system.

 It took me a long time to feel ready to talk about psychosis.
 In fact, it took years before I felt ready.
 During my recovery from psychosis, I was doing so much work on what had potentially contributed to my first episode — complex trauma, anger, and grief — that it was nearly impossible to come to terms with the self-stigma and fears I had about what others would think at the same time.
 That came later for me.
 My recovery has also been mostly through the COVID-19 pandemic, making telemedicine appointments with my therapist and psychiatrist a necessity.